 After the original inkjet printing technology and inks were introduced, direct to garment printing (DTG) immediately became a viable solution for low-quantity and one-off orders.
 In the past, small orders of a design were not easily created because of issues with efficiency and the set-up costs associated with traditional printing methods.

-Direct to garment opened up a brand new market of consumer-driven purchasing centered around unique designs that could be produced digitally and quickly sold by operations online.
+Direct to garment opened up a brand new market of consumer-driven purchasing centered on unique designs that could be produced digitally and quickly sold by operations online.
 The range of applications available to DTG printing has also increased over the years.

 Direct to garment printing was inspired by the desktop inkjet printer; many of the DTG printers still used today are descendants of this original version.
 Direct to garment printing remains essentially the same: using a printer to digitally print images, only in this case the image is placed on fabrics.
 The result is finished textiles and garments with the same impressive level of detail and color variation that one might expect from the home or office printers they use every day.